apnadkarni/blt/man/datatable.rst

 *tableName* **row extend** *numRows* ?\ *switches*...\ ?

   Extends the table by one of more rows.
-If *numRows* is not present then new 1 row is added.  ?Switches? can be any of the following:
+If *numRows* is not present then new 1 row is added.  *Switches* can be any of the following:

   **-labels** *list*
     Specifies the row labels for the new rows.